Town Center, Columbia, Maryland: Services and entertainment

 The lakefront of 27 acre Lake Kittamaqundi with the iconic People Tree sculpture, is the heart of the village, and the whole town.
 The lake's name is a Piscataway Indian word described by the Columbia Association as "meeting place", or "Place of the Old Great Beaver" by Native American research.
 In the summer, the Columbia Association offers live entertainment and/or movies daily at the Kittamaqundi lakefront.

 The Mall in Columbia, a large shopping and entertainment mall, is located within Town Center.

-The Central Library of Howard County opened in 1981, and is located at the intersection of Little Patuxent Parkway and South Entrance Road.

 Public transit

 Columbia Town Center is a major hub for the Regional Transportation Agency of Central Maryland bus service.
 The central station is located at the Columbia Mall, directly west of the Main Entrance, Restaurant Row, and Sears.
 MTA and Metrobus provide service to this location as well.

 In 2016, Howard County launched its first bike share pilot program for Columbia.
 The bike share will span across the Town Center from Howard County General Hospital at Cedar Lane to Blandair Park in Oakland Mills Village.